IsaacLatta/Client-Server-Chat-Room/README.md

 # Client Server Chat Room

+####Note: This chat room is still in progress, the current implementation of the file transfering is entirely symbolic.

 ## Description
 - This is a client server text chatroom.
 - The chat room allows for a few different basic commands, one of which is /whisper, which allows a user to direct message another user by username in the chat room.